technohippy/VirtualBoyEffect/README.md

 var virtualBoyEffect = new THREE.VirtualBoyEffect(renderer);
 ```

-Render by using a virtualBoyEffect instance:
+Render by using the instance:

 ```javascript
 function render() {